the-crypt-keeper/broken-record/README.md

 1. `parrot.py`: The main Python script that handles the dialogue generation.
 2. `parrot.sh`: A Bash script for running multiple iterations of the dialogue generation.
 3. `config.json`: Configuration file for setting up the dialogue parameters.
-4. `CONFIG.md`: Detailed documentation of the configuration file format.

 ## Usage

 1. Set up your configuration in `config.json`.
 Refer to [CONFIG.md](CONFIG.md) for detailed information on the configuration options.

-2. Run a single iteration:
+2. Run a single iteration for testing:
    ```
    python parrot.py
    ```

-3. Run multiple iterations using the bash script:
+3. Run multiple iterations with logging using the bash script:
    ```
    ./parrot.sh <number_of_iterations>
    ```